chriskrycho/v4.chriskrycho.com/content/tech/rust-and-swift-iii.md

     just an observation, though I do really like Rust's expression-driven approach.

   - The `??` "nil coalescing operator", on the other hand, I actively dislike.
     This seems like shorthand for the sake of shorthand, partly necessitated by the existing drive toward shorthand with optional types in Swift.
 Sometimes brevity can lead to decreased clarity.
 Eliding too much, or subsuming it into shorthand, makes the language harder to hold in your head and requires you to slow down more for parsing each line.

   - Nothing surprising (or different) between the standard boolean operators in the two languages.

   - I wonder how many times the word "concise" (or synonyms of it) appear in the Swift book?
 It's increasingly clear to me reading that brevity is one of the primary design goals.
 Maybe it's just me, but that actually seems a little weird.
 Brevity is good so far as it goes, but *legibility* is much better.

 [ii]: http://www.chriskrycho.com/2015/rust-and-swift-ii.html
 [#1698]: https://github.com/rust-lang/rust/issues/1698

+---

+  - [Previous: Basic types and the syntax around them.][2]
+  - [Next: Language design tradeoffs, highlighted by string manipulation.][4]